nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* When editing birthday and policy, the date format should be `yyyy-mm-dd`
+* When editing appointment, the date and time format should be `yyyy-mm-dd hh:mm` in 24-hour notation
+* When editing policy, all fields of policy must be included

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 3 po/1 pon/Health Insurance pos/2024-10-19 poe/2025-10-19 paydate/2024-11-19 amt/200` Edits the 1st policy of
+     the 3rd person to be `Health Insurance` which valid from `2024-10-19` to `2025-10-19` which pay date on `2024-11-19` and amount of `200`

 ### Locating persons by name: `find`